GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

 ### Set up {: #setup }

-But first, you need to set up the site so that you can make changes to it later:
+But first, you need to set up a new working environment for [Tony's website](https://glitch.com/edit/#!/tony) so that you can make changes to it later:

-1. Open the [source of this demo website][2] and click **Remix** in the upper right corner.
-A new project opens in a tab.
+1. [Remix the website's project on Glitch][2].
+Your new project opens in a tab.
 This tab will be referred to as the _editor tab_.

    {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/vNL328lOu6idOm4AKNdP.png", alt="The original source and the editor tab after clicking Remix.", width="800", height="466" %}